mrisney/navbar-links-app/README.md

 cd navbar-links-app
 ```

-For this demo, lets try  Bootstrap 4 CSS framework with Angular 7 for consuming RESTful API with HttpClient service.
+For this demo, lets try Bootstrap 4 CSS framework, as a ready made CSS solution.
 Type the following command to get the Bootstrap into our Angular app.

 ```typescript
 npm install bootstrap